qaswarh/QuranSearch/README.md

 # QuranSearch
-Search Quran words based on root(s), display meanings and lines - Learn Python and explore Quran Inspired by xlsm file at quransteps.wordpress.com, this script search Quran words and their meanings having the same root.
+Search Quran words based on root(s), display meanings and lines - Learn Python and explore Quran.

+Inspired by xlsm file at quransteps.wordpress.com, this script does search Quran on words and their meanings having the same root.

 The script looks for all the roots in Quran from the said file, 1670 found, and create a dictionary for the user.
-The dictionary is created for user to enter numeric value (married with root) instead of typing root in Arabic.
+The dictionary is created so that user can enter numeric value (married with root) instead of typing root in Arabic.

-The script also extract and display the ows (in Arabic) from the said file where the words found
+The script also extract and display the rows (in Arabic) from the said file where the words found

 Here is search example: